-Our team is made up of 3 part-time staff members plus founding member, Sr. Mary Ryan:
+Our team is made up of 2 staff members plus founding member, Sr. Mary Ryan:

 Mary Ryan, RSM is a graduate of University College Dublin and Graduate Theological Union, in Berkeley California, and spent many years working in the field of education as a teacher, guidance counsellor and school principal.
 She has worked with Ruhama as an outreach volunteer and as a befriender of trafficked women.
 Mary is a founding member of APT (Act to Prevent Trafficking) and has actively worked for changes in legislation, which led to the Criminal Law Sexual Offenses Act 2017.
 She regularly speaks on the topic of trafficking in Universities, schools, and parishes.
 Mary is also a founding member of MECPATHS and is passionate about the protection of children from trafficking.

 Ann Mara brings to the MECPATHS team a qualified background in Education and Programme Management.
 She holds a Higher Diploma in Education from Trinity College Dublin and a Masters in International Development from Kimmage Manor.
 Ann has worked in Education and Global Development since graduating from college in 1995.
 She lived in sub-Saharan Africa for 8 years and worked as a teacher in Lesotho, director of a community-based Leadership Training Programme in Tanzania, and most recently, as founder and director of a Resource Mobilisation Department at a hospital in Kenya.
 Ann also lived and worked in the US for 9 years with an International Relief and Development Organisation, which included responsibility for Programme Management, Training, and Strategic Planning.
 She moved back to Ireland full-time in 2015 and has joined the MECPATHS team as Education Coordinator with responsibility for project management.